 A creative approach may be a good option for Mother's Day in a pandemic

 Olga Karamalak puts the finishing touches on a Mother's Day flower arraignment at Relles Florist in Sacramento, Calif., on May 5, 2020.
 Creativity and thoughtfulness are always welcomed by mothers when their special day rolls around each year.
-Those traits are even more desirable now with the 2020 edition of Mother's Day set to be unlike any other.
-The kids aren't bringing special gifts home from school this year.
-Scrap plans to go to Mom's favourite restaurant for traditional brunch.
-And physical distancing presents even more challenges.
-This may be the perfect opportunity to think outside the box for Mother's Day plans.
 THE CANADIAN PRESS/AP - Rich Pedroncelli

 Gregory Strong, The Canadian Press